IKGissmart/Fonts-Installer-Script-for-inkscape/README.md

 ```
 cd Fonts-Installer-Script-for-inkscape
 ```
-By Default The Script Should be marked as Non-executable to mark it as Executable us the following command
+By Default The Script Should be marked as Non-executable to mark it as Executable use the following command
 ```
 chmod a+x 'Fonts Downloader.sh'
 ```